 The Conferences and Major Events Committee will meet on a regular basis such that the objectives of the Committee can be met.

 Meetings will take place by teleconference or skype/zoom.
 As a minimum, one face to face meeting per annum is permitted provided that expenditure is within the budget.
-Where possible, the Committee shall endeavour to align a face to face meeting with the ARMS annual conference or event.
+Where possible, the Committee shall endeavour to align a face to face meeting with the dates of the ARMS annual conference or event.
 Meetings will be chaired by the Convenor or a member delegated by the Convenor.

-Induction will be provided to new members of the Conferences and Major Events Committee.
+Induction will be provided by the Executive Office to new members of the Conferences and Major Events Committee.

 ROLE OF CONVENOR

-Specific responsibilities of the Convenor of the Conferences and Major Events Committee, with support of the ARMS Executive Office, include:
+Specific responsibilities of the Convenor of the Conferences and Major Events Committee, with support of the Secretariat (ARMS Executive Office), include:

-Schedule and run regular meetings.
+Convenor to Chair committee meetings

+The Convenor will directly consult with the Committee Secretariat on the following activities relating to Chairing and ensuring the success of the committee:

-Prepare and distribute an Agenda for each meeting and formally document decisions and actions in Minutes with dedicated support from the ARMS Executive Office.
+Prepare and distribute meeting Agenda and formally document decisions and actions in Minutes

-Circulate Minutes and papers to Committee members and ensure records of the Committee are stored centrally by the ARMS Executive Office.
+Review and circulate Minutes and papers to Committee members

-Develop an annual Operational Plan and budget, and monitor progress and expenditure as approved by the ARMS Board.
+Develop an annual Conferences and Major Events Operational Plan and budget, and monitor progress and expenditure as approved by The Board.

-Present regular progress reports to the Board.
+Present quarterly progress reports to The Board, or on demand as requested by The Board

-Ensure relevant information is made available to Society members through the website.
+Convenor and Committee Secretariat, ensure relevant Conference and Events information is made available to Society members through the website.

-Regularly liaise with Convenors of the other Committees and Special Interest Groups as required.
+Convenor as required, liaise with Convenors of the other Committees and Special Interest Groups.

-Liaise with Chapter Convenors on specific matters as required.
+Liaise with Chapter Convenors on Conferences and Events matters as required.

 With assistance from the ARMS Executive, provide induction to new Committee members.

-The Chief Operating offer shall attend the CMEC on a needs basis.

 VERSION CONTROL